-The Disability Support Services Office provides proctored testing accommodations for MacMurray College students who have documented disabilities, are eligible for testing accommodations, and are registered with the Disability Support Services Office.
-The Disability Support Services Office is committed to providing a secure and conducive testing environment for students while providing the following proctored testing accommodations.
+The Office of Disability Services provides proctored testing accommodations for MacMurray College students who have documented disabilities, are eligible for testing accommodations, and are registered with the Disability Services office.
+Disability Services is committed to providing a secure and conducive testing environment for students while providing the following proctored testing accommodations.

 - Extended-Time Testing: There are situations in which a reasonable test accommodation dictates extended time so that the student can complete a test.
 For many students with disabilities, taking tests within the normal class time may not result in a fair evaluation.
 The rule of thumb for adequate extended time is time and a half, but, under some circumstances, double time may be warranted.

 - Test Scribes and Test Readers: Students who have specific physical or cognitive disabilities may require someone to physically write, type, or read their exams to them.
-This accommodation is almost always provided in the Disability Support Services Office with DSS staff.
+This accommodation is almost always provided in the Disability Services office with Disability Services staff.

 Student's Testing Accommodation Responsibilities

-- The student must have a signed Test Proctoring Contract on file with the Disability Support Services Office.
-This one-time document is completed at the student's intake meeting with DSS.
+- The student must have a signed Test Proctoring Contract on file with Disability Services.
+This one-time document is completed at the student's intake meeting with Disability Services.

-- For each test administered by Disability Support Services, the student must complete a Test Accommodations Request form at least two weeks before the scheduled test.
+- For each test administered by Disability Services, the student must complete a Test Accommodations Request form at least two weeks before the scheduled test.
 This is necessary to schedule space and exam proctors.
-The request form is available to students online or in the DSS Office and should be submitted to the classroom instructor and the DSS Coordinator.
+The request form is available to students online or in the Disability Services office and should be submitted to the classroom instructor and the Disability Services director.